Check out our new cookbook

-You can make it a bit more interesting if you really want by adding a nice linen napkin tucked under the plate or some beautiful cutlery.
+If you really want, you can make it a bit more interesting by adding a nice linen napkin tucked under the plate or some beautiful cutlery.

 That’s because most smartphone cameras have a wide angle that distorts the food’s appearance at certain angles.